Gouravam (2013 film): Release

 The first look of the film was released in June 2012, after commencement of filming.
 The Tamil audio release was held in a special Neeya Naana TV show on inter-caste marriages.
 The Telugu audio release function was held at the IPL cricket match between Sunrisers Hyderabad Team and Pune Warriors India in Hyderabad on 5 April 2013.
 Prakash Raj, Allu Sirish, Yami Gautam, Radha Mohan, Singer Geeta Madhuri and Allu Aravind graced the event The distribution rights were acquired by Vendhar Movies.
 The satellite rights of the film were sold to STAR Vijay.

 Controversies

-Based on the theatrical trailer of the film a local leader in Tamil Nadu, Pongular Manigandan, accused the producers that the movie will provoke people to indulge in incidents like Dharmapuri caste violence and is supportive of honour killing, which was subsequently denied by director Radha Mohan: "The film is not based on the Dharmapuri incident.I request all those who are alleging to watch the movie first and then comment."
-A governmental intervention would be met by a special screening of the film.
+Based on the theatrical trailer of the film a local leader in Tamil Nadu, Pongular Manigandan, accused the producers that the movie will provoke people to indulge in incidents like Dharmapuri caste violence and is supportive of honour killing, which was subsequently denied by director Radha Mohan.

 Reception

-Gouravam opened to Mixed Response from the critics.
+Gouravam opened to mixed response from the critics.
 While the underlining points of the film are content, performances of the young and senior actors and the message, the main drawback is lack of entertainment values.
 Nonetheless, people have praised Allu Sirish for choosing an off-beat film to make his debut as an actor rather than opting for commercial potboiler.